-The court has since 2015 declared regional independence referendums to be unconstitutional.
-Catalan authorities routinely ignore the court's decisions because they do not recognise its legitimacy.
+Catalan authorities routinely ignore the court's decisions as they do not recognise its legitimacy.

-Catalonia accounts for about one-fifth of Spain's economic output, and already has significant powers over matters such as education and healthcare.
+Catalonia, which is roughly the size of Belgium and accounts for about one-fifth of Spain's economic output, already has significant powers over matters such as education and healthcare.

 But Spain's economic worries, coupled with a perception that the region pays more in taxes than it receives in investments and transfers from Madrid, have helped push the cause of secession from the fringes of Catalan politics to centre stage.